New Democracy (Greece): Fourth government with PASOK (2012–2015)

 In May 2012 general election, New Democracy became the largest party but could not obtain a majority.
 Anti-austerity leftist SYRIZA, led by Alexis Tsipras, became the second largest party and refused to negotiate with New Democracy and PASOK.
 Voters once again took to the polls in the widely watched June 2012 election.
 New Democracy came out on top in a stronger position with 129 seats, compared to 108 in the May election.
 On 20 June 2012, Samaras successfully formed a coalition with PASOK and the Democratic Left (DIMAR).

 New Democracy during its rule introduced a strict immigration policy, and proposed strengthening this policy as part of its political agenda.
 Samaras also implemented a series of reforms and austerity measures with the aim of reducing government budget deficits and making the Greek economy competitive.
 In 2013 he passed reform bills approving the layoff of 15,000 public employees, among them high school teachers, school guards and municipal policemen.
 At the same time, he cut value-added tax (VAT) in restaurants to 13 percent from 23 percent.
 He also passed a bill instituting the Single Property Tax and the auction of houses.
 The Minister of Administrative Reform and e-Governance Kyriakos Mitsotakis implemented an evaluation process on the public sector to locate surplus staff members.

 Greece achieved a primary government budget surplus in 2013.
 In April 2014, Greece returned to the global bond market as it successfully sold €3 billion worth of five-year government bonds at a yield of 4.95%.
 Greece's credit rating was upgraded by Fitch from B− to B. Greece returned to growth after six years of economic decline in the second quarter of 2014, and was the eurozone's fastest-growing economy in the third quarter.

 On healthcare, Minister for Health Adonis Georgiadis gave complete free pharmaceutical coverage to more than 2.000.000 uninsured citizens, with the cost being set at 340 million euros.

 In opposition (2015–2019)

 In its electoral campaign for the January 2015 legislative election, Samaras promised to continue with his plan to exit the bailout and return to growth by further privatizations, a corporate tax rate reduced to 15 percent and a recapitalization of Greece's banks.
 The party received a total of €747,214 of state funding, the largest share of all political parties in Greece.
 In the election, ND was defeated by SYRIZA.
-On 5 July 2015 Samaras stepped down from party leadership.
+On 5 July 2015, Samaras stepped down from party leadership.

-New Democracy was once again defeated by SYRIZA in the September 2015 legislative election, but maintained its number of seats in the Hellenic Parliament.
-On 10 January 2016 Kyriakos Mitsotakis was elected as new party leader.
+Vangelis Meimarakis took over from Samaras as an interim leader.
+In this capacity, he led the party into the snap election on 20 September 2015, at which New Democracy was defeated for a second time in nine months by SYRIZA.
+Meimarakis did, however, succeed in slightly increasing the ND vote share from 27.8% to 28.1%.

+On 10 January 2016, Kyriakos Mitsotakis was elected as the new party leader.
 On 4 October 2018, the party adopted a new logo.